calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 Digital Literacy is the power to understanding and influence the modern world

 # ICT

+The Digital Competence Framework for Citizens (DigiComp) introduced by the european commission in 2013

 Largest working age study in the world 215,942 participants (5000 from each country) [The Distribution of Users’ Computer Skills: Worse Than You Think](https://www.nngroup.com/articles/computer-skill-levels/)